David Nollet on ISO 14224 for Master Data

 The richness of ISO 14224 lies in its annexes, which make up a large portion of the document.
 These are not just appendices, they are practical resources that reliability professionals can use directly in their work.
 They include:

-• Templates for data collection that show exactly how information should be structured.
+- Templates for data collection that show exactly how information should be structured, along with data quality rules to enforce consistency, standardization, and accuracy.

 Nollet emphasizes that these resources are particularly valuable for those new to maintenance and reliability.
 Instead of struggling with vague concepts, professionals can reference ready-made examples that show how to put theory into action.